 9. Add an open box of baking soda to your fridge to soak up unpleasant smells

 10. Freshen the table with a new tablecloth and napkins to brighten everyone’s spirits: Which of these 2013 color trends suits your kitchen best?

 11. Treat yourself to a new candle and a bottle of wine: Cooking is more fun with both, and you’ve earned it after taking on this challenge.

 12. Throw a dinner party!
 Show off your stylin’ kitchen and renewed efforts to get back in it and enjoy cooking for yourself and your family.

-13. Last but not least, call on this Kitchen Concierge to receive 1-1 cooking instruction, healthy recipes, organization tips, and party planning.
+13. Last but not least, call on our team of personal chefs in Seattle to receive 1-1 cooking instruction, healthy recipes, organization tips, and party planning.